uccl-project/CommBench/README.md

 1. **Prompt** — reads the `empty_*` template (reference code with core logic stripped to `// TODO`), builds a completion prompt.
 2. **Generate** — sends the prompt to an LLM.
 With `--max-rounds > 1`, compile/run errors are fed back for self-correction.
 3. **Evaluate** — compiles and runs both reference and generated code, compares correctness and performance (latency, throughput), and produces CSV, plots, and a `summary.json`.
+Supported models: OpenAI GPT, Google Gemini, Anthropic Claude, Grok, DeepSeek, GLM, and Qwen.

 ## Benchmark Categories